chadhunter/chadahunter.com-v2/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-**Current:** I am the Head of Sustainability at Aspiration, the leading climate fintech in the U.S. I lead our corporate sustainability strategy and climate feature innovation and development across our financial products.
+**Current:** I am the VP of Sustainable Financial Products at Aspiration, the leading climate fintech in the U.S. I am our Head of Product and our Head of Sustainability, leading product innovation through delivery while overseeing how climate is integrated into our products and our business.

 **Future:** Continue leading sustainability or product teams to accelerate climate progress through software and/or financial products.